laromicas/datero/README.rst

 -  Better structure for the downloaders *
 -  Better command line support
 -  Migrate to python modules
+-  Manually Deduplicate dats from command line (easy to implement)

 *(\*) Done but to be improved*